liuhanze623/AdaReNet/README.md

-# Rotation-Equivariant Self-Supervised Method in Image Denoising（CVPR2025）
+# Rotation-Equivariant Self-Supervised Method in Image Denoising（CVPR 2025）
 Official implementation.

 > **Abstract**: Self-supervised image denoising methods have garnered significant research attention in recent years, for this kind of method reduces the requirement of large training datasets.